ACXPA Customer Service Guide

 Call Centre Hub

-Operational resources for contact centre leaders — benchmarks, metrics, quality frameworks and the operational discipline that sustains consistent active listening across a whole team.
+Operational resources for contact centre leaders — benchmarks, metrics, quality frameworks and the discipline that sustains consistent active listening across a team.

 Go to Call Centre Hub